From The Head of Secondary

 In common with most British schools, we use English National Curriculum terminology, so Year 7 (age 11-12) is where it all begins.
 Years 7-9 are grouped together as ‘Key Stage 3’.
 This is the time when a common curriculum is studied by all.
 It is our job – of course – to engage all students in their learning but also to encourage and develop intellectual independence to a high level.
 Although knowledge is most definitely power, even in this super-connected age, I should never be happy if BST students were simply parroting the ideas and opinions of others.
 They need to build their own strength of character, to pursue ideas and then to cultivate them.

 Years 10 and 11 are the GCSE (starting in September 2013 this will change to IGCSE) years.
 These are external exams, set and marked by independent, internationally-recognised bodies and taken at the end of Year 11.
 In England, GCSEs are a very important building block in the overall educational experience for all children and BST maintains this culture as a matter of course.
-Because GCSE is a well-defined two-year course, it can often be tricky to move schools in the middle.
-However, we have a very nice solution: please see our pages on the exciting F1 course for details.

 The last two years of school (Years 12 and 13) are normally (if a little confusingly) referred to in England as the Sixth Form.
 BST offers a strong range of A-levels, armed with which our students then depart to the best universities in the world.
 A-level is the national academic qualification of England: an enormously well-respected gateway to any of the top universities in the world.